pdghawk/systrade/README.rst

 error rate significance level.

 Monte Carlo methods for generating stock pathways is also provided.
 This could also form this basis for backtesting on 'alternate histories'.
+Ideas from the following book:
+C++ Designs Patterns and Derivatives Pricing, M.S.
+Joshi (Cambridge University Press) were used in developing the sytrade/monte subpackage.

 An example use case can be found in notebooks/example.ipynb